 Since there are so many aspects to this competition, there are plenty of different ways to get involved with Concrete Canoe.
 Just come to a meeting and tell us what you’re interested in.
 Whether you’re looking for a hands-on engineering experience, an artistic outlet, or a workout, there’s a place for you in the organization.
 All ages and majors are welcome to join, and no experience is necessary.
 The only skill needed to join Concrete Canoe is the willingness to learn.

-This year, we’re dividing our canoe team into sub-teams for the fall semester to help make our work as efficient as possible and to facilitate everyone focusing on their areas of interest.
+The canoe team works in sub-teams for the fall semester to help make our work as efficient as possible and to facilitate everyone focusing on their areas of interest.
 No experience is required to join any of the teams, and most members join multiple!

 The aesthetics team is in charge of picking a theme, colors, the canoe’s graphic design, the canoe stands, the canoe display board and paper graphics, shirts, and everything else design-oriented.
 Perfect for building science majors and anyone else interested in design!

 The structures team is responsible for developing the shape of the canoe’s hull and performing structural analysis to determine the minimum concrete strength and the weak points in the canoe.
 Perfect for Civil Engineering (Structural) majors, and anyone interested in Structural Engineering.